jackgerrits/vowpalwabbit-rs/readme.md

 [![Crates.io](https://img.shields.io/crates/v/vowpalwabbit-sys.svg)](https://crates.io/crates/vowpalwabbit-sys)
 [![Docs](https://docs.rs/vowpalwabbit-sys/badge.svg)](https://docs.rs/vowpalwabbit-sys)

 This crate wraps [VowpalWabbit](https://github.com/VowpalWabbit/vowpal_wabbit)'s C binding interface.
 This crate wraps all of the dependencies and builds from source on each platform.
+For details about how the dependencies are configured see [here](https://github.com/jackgerrits/vowpalwabbit-sys-rs/blob/master/dependencies.md).W

 See [vowpalwabbit-rs](https://github.com/jackgerrits/vowpalwabbit-rs) for the Rust wrapper around the sys package.
 This is still a work in progress.